-If the medications taken by mouth do not improve erection quality, or you cannot safely take such medications, your doctor may recommend a drug called alprostadil.
-It helps boost blood flow to the penis, automatically triggering an erection within minutes.
+If the pills don’t work or aren’t safe for you to take, your doctor may prescribe a drug called alprostadil.
+It helps boost blood flow to the penis, triggering an erection within minutes.

-Intracavernous drug injection.
-The medication is injected into the side of the penis.
-It involves sticking a needle directly into the penis, and it raises your risk for dangerously prolonged erections (called priaprism) and scarring.
+Injection: The medication is put into the side of the penis by a needle.
+This raises your risk for dangerously prolonged erections and scarring.

-Intraurethral suppositories.
-Pellets containing alprostadil are placed into the urethra at the tip of the penis.
-Such treatment is called MUSE (which means medicated urethral system for erections).
-This therapy may be less successful than injections.
+Suppositories.
+Pellets are placed inside the penis.
+You may hear this procedure called MUSE (medicated urethral system for erections).
+This may be less successful than injections.